lban2049/tokio/.aigne/doc-smith/docs/api-sync.md

         println!("received notification");
     });

+    println!("sending notification");
     notify.notify_one();

     handle.await.unwrap();
 }
 ```

 ## Runtime Compatibility

-All synchronization primitives provided in this module are runtime agnostic.
-You can freely move them between different instances of the Tokio runtime or even use them from non-Tokio runtimes.
+All synchronization primitives in this module are runtime-agnostic and can be used with different Tokio runtimes or even non-Tokio runtimes.
 When used within a Tokio runtime, they participate in cooperative scheduling to prevent task starvation.
+Note that methods with a `_timeout` suffix require access to the Tokio timer and are not runtime-agnostic.